Rus' people: Legacy

 As for other influences on the Russian language, they are less apparent, and could be due to coincidence.
-In Old Norse and the modern Scandinavian langues (except for the Jutish dialect of Danish), the definite article is used as an enclitic article after the noun.
+In Old Norse and the modern Scandinavian languages (except for the Jutish dialect of Danish), the definite article is used as an enclitic article after the noun.
 In Europe, this is otherwise only known from Basque and from the Balkan sprachbund, in languages such as Macedonian and Bulgarian.
 However, it also appears in dialects in Northern Russia, too far away from Bulgarian to have been influenced by it.
 As standard Russian has no definite article at all, the appearance of a postpositioned definite article in Northern Russian dialects may be due to influence from Old Norse.
 As for standard Russian, just like in Old Norse, and in the modern Scandinavian languages, there is a passive construction using an enclitic reflexive pronoun, -s in North Germanic and -s'(a) in Russian.
 However, it is not known from written Russian before the 15th c. and a corresponding construction has appeared independently in modern Romance languages, e.g. Italian vendesi.